Voltage-driven dynamics of $\varphi_0$-S/F/S Josephson junctions chains: Numerical procedure

 \section{Numerical procedure}

 In this section we describe technical details of the numerical procedure.
 Functions to be calculated are $\bm m_i(t),\varphi_i(t)$.
+In total we have $3N$ dynamical variables for magnetization vectors and $N$ variables for phase differences with $N$ constraints $|\bm m_i|=1$ for magnetization vectors and one constraint $\sum \limits_{i=1}^N \varphi_i = \psi_N = 2eVt/\hbar$.
 Equations (3) and (4) of the main text can be transformed to the following form (the standard form of the initial value problem) to facilitate numerical calculations:

 where